 Dive into your holiday by visiting Queenstown’s pool complex complete with two hydro-slides and a lazy river.
 Mum and dad can relax in the adult only hot pool, or keep the fitness levels up in the lap pool while keeping a close eye on the kids.
 If you’re visiting in summer, the Arrowtown outdoor swimming pool opens early December through to late February.

 If the kids aren’t too worn out, there are a huge amount of short walks, and lakeside tracks in the region.
 The Queenstown Gardens are a nice short scenic walk, and you could reward the family with an ice cream on the beach afterwards.
-If you want everyone to sleep well that night, the Queenstown Hill time walk is a 2 - 3 hour (return) climb to the iconic Basket of Dreams sculpture, with incredible views across Lake Wakatipu.
+If you want everyone to sleep well that night, the Queenstown Hill time walk is a 2 - 3 hour (return) climb to the iconic Basket of Dreams sculpture, with incredible views across Lake Whakatipu.
 Head into the Department of Conservation office on Stanley Street, for advice on day walks, any track closures and the weather forecast.

 Take a day trip to Arrowtown, and have a go gold-panning on the Arrow River, you never know what you might find!
-Visit the Lakes District Museum and the Chinese Village for a bit of history, and shop at the many child friendly stores including The Remarkables Sweet Shop and Patagonia Chocolates & Ice Creamery for free tastings.
+Visit the Lakes District Museum and the Arrowtown Chinese Settlement for a bit of history, and shop at the many child friendly stores including The Remarkables Sweet Shop and Patagonia Chocolates & Ice Creamery for free tastings.

 Enjoy a takeaway dinner on the beach, with fish and chips, gourmet burgers, Japanese, pizza and many other takeaway restaurants available downtown, you’re spoiled for choice in Queenstown.